Pairman/Pysics/README.md

 # Functions
 ## decimal()
 Convert a number from number type to decimal.Decimal type.
+## t_factor()
+Return the t factor at 0.683 probability for given degree of freedom and precision.
+## minimum_correlation()
+Return the minimum correlation for given degree of freedom.

 # Classes

 ## Dataset
 Dataset with multiple variables.

 ### Attributions
 :attr m: The number of variables.